-The International Center continues to monitor the worldwide situation of the COVID-19 pandemic, both locally and globally.
+The International Center continues to monitor the situation of the COVID-19 pandemic, both locally and globally.

-The safety of our students and employees abroad and of international students and scholars on campus are our highest priorities.
+The safety of our students and employees abroad and of international students and scholars on campus is our highest priority.

 Announcement: Health & Safety Updates: Novel Coronavirus (COVID-19)

-Last Updated 6/17/2021 – Please review new information for students, faculty and staff.
+Last Updated 9/1/2021 – Please review information for students, faculty and staff.

 Study Abroad Programs

 - Fall study abroad in select programs and countries was approved.
 Please note that some fall programs were canceled because of low enrollment, partner-program cancellations, border closures or other factors..